rmbolger/Posh-ACME/Posh-ACME/Plugins/RFC2136-Readme.md

 When using TSIG authenticated updates, in addition to the previous parameters you must also supply `DDNSKeyName`, `DDNSKeyType`, and one of two methods to provide the key value.
 The `DDNSKeyValue` parameter is a SecureString object which can only be used from Windows or any OS with PowerShell 6.2 or later.
 The other option is `DDNSKeyValueInsecure` which is a standard String.

 If the `nsupdate` utility is not in your PATH environment variable, you must also supply the full path to it using the `DDNSExePath` parameter.

+There is an optional `DDNSZone` parameter which allows you to specify the zone(s) the records will be added to.
+But this shouldn't normally be necessary.
+See [issue #307](https://github.com/rmbolger/Posh-ACME/issues/307) for more info.

 Here are a few examples using different combinations of parameters.